It’s time for Community Energy

 - Aggregate different programs and management tools into one, easy to use, software platform.

-Monitoring energy consumption
+Monitoring energy consumption real-time

 A solution designed to: